TEECH.ORG

 What is the capital of Moldova?

 Chisinau is the capital and the largest city of Moldova.
-Located in the middle of the country, on the river Bîc, Chisinau is the main industrial and commercial center of the country.
+Located in the middle of the country, on the river Bîc, Chisinau is the main industrial and commercial centre.
+Chisinau is the most economically prosperous locality in Moldova, and its largest transportation hub.
+The second largest city on Balti, to the north of the country.
+The population of Moldova is approximately 4 million.

 Picture

 What is the official language of Moldova?
-Moldovan/Romanian) is the official language of Moldova.
+Moldovan/Romanian is the official language of Moldova.
 Russian is also widely spoken in the country, both as a first and second language.
-Ukrainian and Gagauz are recognized minority languages.

 A visit to a winery can be seen in photos below during August 2016.